aleen42/PersonalWiki/Programming/JavaScript/high_performance/dom_scripting/dom_scripting.md

 }

 /**
- * Each time we retrieve an property, which is unrelated to the changing of color
+ * Each time we retrieve a property, which is unrelated to the changing of colour
  * Yet the browser has to flush the render queue and reflow, due to your retrieving */ bodyStyle.color = 'red';